alexanderarmero/watchout-cyber-reminder/README.md

 3. Make it executable: `chmod +x <filename>.AppImage`
 4. Run it: `./<filename>.AppImage`

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS
-- Electron

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/f24d296f-1762-4d19-b54d-56c3fa337e8c) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)